Maternity protection

 The provisions of the Maternity Protection Act generally include

-• a protection period of 8 weeks after the birth - or 12 weeks in the case of premature and multiple births and (on application) in the case of a disability of the child, provided it is medically diagnosed within the first 8 weeks,
+- a protection period of 8 weeks after birth or 12 weeks in the case of premature and multiple births and (on application) in the case of a disability of the child, provided it is medically diagnosed within the first 8 weeks,

-• protection from activities involving particular stress or danger for mother and child during the entire pregnancy and breastfeeding period in the first year of the child's life,
+- protection from activities involving particular stress or danger during the entire pregnancy and during the breastfeeding period in the first year of the child's life,

-• time off for examinations in connection with the pregnancy (e.g. pre- and post-natal care) and for breastfeeding (at least 30 minutes twice a day in the first year).
+- time off for examinations in connection with pregnancy (e.g. pre- and post-natal care) and for breastfeeding (at least 30 minutes twice a day in the first year).

-As a pregnant employee, you are generally granted time off for the six weeks before the birth and for the eight (or twelve) weeks after the birth of your child, as well as before and after these periods for activities that pose an "irresponsible risk" to the life of mother and child.
+Pregnant employees are generally released from work for the six weeks before the birth and for the eight (or twelve) weeks after the birth of their child, as well as before and after these periods for activities that pose an "irresponsible risk" to the life of pregnant and breastfeeding employees or the child.

 Therefore, please inform the Human Resources Department of your pregnancy as soon as it has been established.
 To do so, please contact your current HR officer and submit proof of the expected date of delivery (e.g. copy of your maternity record).